The Sovereign SDK Book

 All "forced" (non-preferred) transactions will be processed in the order they appeared on the DA layer

-To help enforce these invariants, we add a concept of a "virtual" slot number.
-The virtual slot number is a nondecreasing integer which represents block number that the preferred sequencer observed when he started building his current bundle.
-Any "forced" blobs which appear on the DA layer are processed when the virtual slot number advances beyond the number of the real slot in which they appeared.
+To help enforce these invariants, we add a concept of a "visible" slot number.
+The visible slot number is a nondecreasing integer which represents block number that the preferred sequencer observed when he started building his current bundle.
+Any "forced" blobs which appear on the DA layer are processed when the visible slot number advances beyond the number of the real slot in which they appeared.

 Inside the rollup, we enforce that...